dovecot/documentation/source/configuration_manual/plugins/dumpster_config.rst

 Dumpster Config
 ===============

-"Dumpster" is an Open-Xchange proprietary App Suite feature that will list messages stored in a single Dovecot :ref:`lazy_expunge_plugin` mailbox.
+.. note:: "Dumpster" is an Open-Xchange proprietary App Suite feature that will list messages stored in a single Dovecot :ref:`lazy_expunge_plugin` mailbox.

 This config moves the last copy of a message, when deleted, to a hidden ``EXPUNGED`` mailbox.
 Messages in the ``EXPUNGED`` mailbox will be